-To inquire about a mastering session, contact me and let me know about the scope and schedule of your project, the formats requested for your release, and any notes and suggestions you may have.
+To inquire about a mastering session, contact me and let me know the scope and schedule of your project, the formats requested for your release, and any notes and suggestions you may have.

 I exclusively use WeTransfer for file exchanges.
 Feel free to send your mixes any time, also if you’re looking for no-obligation feedback.

 To work efficiently, it is necessary to receive your feedback within 24hrs.
 If you need longer to evaluate the prints I’ve sent, let me know so I can re-schedule your project until you’re ready.
-In this case, I will also invoice you at this point.
+In this case, I will invoice you at this point.